crosscite/doi-metadata-search/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.21430.svg)](http://doi.org/10.5281/zenodo.21430)

-An online tool for searching for works in the CrossRef or DataCite metadata catalogue and adding them to an ORCID profile.
+An online tool for searching for works in the CrossRef or DataCite metadata catalogue.
+Also allows users to find their works and add them to their ORCID profile.

 This project was started as [CrossRef Metadata Search](http://search.crossref.org) tool by [CrossRef](http://crossref.org), the original code repository is [here](https://github.com/crossref/doi-metadata-search).
-Later the code was extended to also work with the DataCite metadata Search in a project by [ORCID EU labs](https://github.com/ORCID-EU-Labs/) and the [ODIN - ORCID and DataCite Interoperability Network](http://odin-project.eu).
+Later the code was extended to also work with the DataCite Metadata Search in a project by [ORCID EU labs](https://github.com/ORCID-EU-Labs/) and the [ODIN - ORCID and DataCite Interoperability Network](http://odin-project.eu).